 Just on the single topic of speed playing, this set of videos delivers.
 You can, if you wish, also read the associated article on speed playing on Niedt’s site to better learn the technique.

 If you want to supplement your YouTube lessons with some tried and trusted method books, check out my 6 Method Books for Classical Guitar for details.
-For intermediate players I have an article 12 Essential Classical Guitar Books to help up their game.
+For intermediate players I have an article 12 Essential Classical Guitar Books to help.
+To get further tips on teaching yourself to play the classical guitar, read my piece Self-teaching Classical Guitar.

 Instead of printed books, if you prefer learning from websites that offer video courses read my article Video Courses for learning Classical Guitar and gauge your options.